8 Best Homeowners Insurance Companies in Washington DC of 2023

 That’s why many homeowners insurance policies will exclude dangerous dog breeds from coverage or charge you higher premiums.

-A homeowners insurance company will run a credit check to determine if you are most likely to pay your monthly premium.
-If you have good credit, this means you won’t skip payments, and your rate will be low.
+A homeowners insurance company will run a credit check to determine if you are likely to pay your monthly premium.
+If you have good credit, this means you won’t skip payments, and your rate will be lower.

-But if your credit is bad, you are considered a risk, and you are more likely to file a claim in the eyes of the insurer.
+But if your credit is poor, you are considered a higher risk, and are more likely to file a claim in the eyes of the insurer.
+As a result, you’ll pay a higher premium.

 How Can I Lower My Premium?